Skip to content

 memory_delete_domainWipe all memories in a domain (requires explicit confirm)

-For detailed parameter docs, see Claude Code & Desktop or API Reference.
+For detailed parameter docs, see Claude Code or API Reference.

 Universal Memory